catherinevee/driftmgr/docs/architecture/component-interactions.md

 ## Conclusion

 The DriftMgr system demonstrates a well-architected, modular design with clear separation of concerns and strong component interactions.
-The system provides comprehensive drift detection and remediation capabilities while maintaining extensibility, performance, and security.
+The system provides complete drift detection and remediation capabilities while maintaining extensibility, performance, and security.
 The component interactions are designed to be loosely coupled yet highly cohesive, enabling easy maintenance and future enhancements.